Joshua Dariye

 Joshua Chibi Dariye (born 27 July 1957) is a Nigerian politician who served as the senator representing the Plateau Central senatorial district from 2011 to 2019.
-He previously served as the governor of Plateau State from 1999 to 2004; 2004 to 2006; and from April to May 2007.
+He previously served as the governor of Plateau State from 1999 to 2006 when he was impeached.
+He was later re-instated by the Supreme Court of Nigeria in the same year and he continued his tenure until May 2007.

 Background

-In Horop, Mushere, Bokkos Local Government Area of Plateau State.
-Dariye was a businessman before becoming a politician.
-He was a strong mobilizer for the election of President Olusegun Obasanjo in the People's Democratic Party Primaries in 1999 as well as Obasanjo's re-election in 2003.
-At a regional level, he has chaired the Governors' forum of the States in Northern Nigeria.
+Dariye was born on 27 July 1957 in Mushere, Bokkos in Plateau State, Nigeria, Dariye was a businessman before venturing into politics.
+He was also a strong mobilizer for Olusegun Obasanjo's presidential re-election in the Peoples Democratic Party primaries in 1999 as well as election proper in 2003.

-Political life
+Political career

-As Governor
+Governor of Plateau State

-During his time as governor, he was arrested in London, England on 20 January 2004, with large sums of money.
-Serving governors have immunity from criminal prosecution and the Economic and Financial Crimes Commission (EFCC), an anti corruption agency of the Federal Government of Nigeria established to check corrupt practices was waiting for 2007 when his term in office would end to charge him to court for money laundering.
-He was accused of stealing about $9m of public funds and of money laundering.
+As governor, Dariye was arrested in London, England on 20 January 2004.
+Because Nigerian governors are protected by immunity during their tenure, the Economic and Financial Crimes Commission (EFCC) arrested him in 2007 when his tenure ended, charging him of money laundering of about 9 million dollars.

-Impeachment and removal from office
+Impeachment

 In early October 2006, eight of the twenty-four state assembly members issued an impeachment notice against Dariye.
 In his defence, he stated that the notice was invalid as the eight did not form a quorum of the assembly as required by the law.
 A crowd of Dariye's supporters tried to prevent the assembly members from entering the state assembly building.
 Riot police then fired into the crowd, killing two protestors.

 Dariye was impeached on 13 November 2006.
-His deputy, Michael Botmang, became the new governor.
-On 10 March 2007, after a Court of Appeal ordered Dariye reinstated as governor, the Plateau State Government announced its intention to appeal to the Supreme Court.

-On 27 April 2007, the Supreme Court refused the of the Plateau State Government and ordered the reinstatement of Dariye with immediate effect.
+His deputy, Michael Botmang, replaced him as the governor.
+On 10 March 2007, after a Court of Appeal ordered Dariye reinstated as governor, the state government announced its intention to appeal to the Supreme Court of Nigeria.
+On 27 April 2007, the Supreme Court rejected the state government's petition and clarified the further reinstation of Dariye.

 Following his reinstatement, Dariye's term of office as Governor of Plateau State concluded on 29 May 2007.

 Senator

-In April 2011, Dariye was elected Senator for Plateau Central Senatorial District on the Labour Party platform.
+In April 2011, Dariye was elected Senator for Plateau Central Senatorial District under the Labour Party.
 He received 189,140 votes, defeating Dawuda Gowon of the PDP, younger brother of former head of state, Yakubu Gowon, who received 160,106 votes.

-On 28 March 2015, he was re-elected as senator representing Plateau central senatorial district after polling 189,150 votes.
+On 28 March 2015, he was re-elected after having 189,150 votes.